Rock Radio Scrapbook

 (Logo courtesy Bill Dulmage)

-CKEY eventually moved to a full-service MOR format in 1965, returning to rock 'n' roll in 1984 when it went to oldies first as Solid Gold CKEY then as the KEY 590.
+CKEY eventually moved to a full-service MOR format in 1965, returning to rock 'n' roll in 1984 when it went to oldies first as Solid Gold CKEY then as KEY 590.
 That ended in 1991 with a switch to country and a call-letter change to CKYC.
 But CKEY's early years as a Top 40 station will not soon be forgotten.

 To hear Ray Starr, click here.